tjw4200/rNFL-Power-Rankings-Visualization/rNFL_ranks_git.md

 # Summary stats

-It makes sense to grab the average, median, and SD of each team's rank by week.
-Before we can do that though, we should filter out the weeks that there are no power rankings yet.
+Before we can do any summary work, we should filter out the weeks that there are no power rankings yet.
 We can enter the week number below to filter out the unneeded data.